Carol Weiss Prize

 A prize of £100-worth of Policy Press books will be awarded to the winner.
 The paper will be made freely available for a period of three months and promoted widely.

 The competition is open to early career contributors to Evidence & Policy.
-Applicants must be the first author of a paper published or accepted for publication since the beginning of 2017 and must be able to demonstrate that they are at an early stage in their career, e.g. have completed a PhD no more than four years ago.
-Applicants are asked to submit, with their paper, a short supporting statement, which should outline briefly (maximum 2 sides of A4 12pt) why the contributor should be awarded the Carol Weiss Prize.
+Applicants must be the first author of a paper published or accepted for publication since between 1 July 2019 and 30 June 2021 and must be able to demonstrate that they are at an early stage in their career, e.g. have completed a PhD no more than four years ago.
+Short-listed candidates will be contacted over Summer, with a request for a short supporting statement briefly justifying their status as an Early Career Researcher and outlining why the contributor should be awarded the 2021 Carol Weiss Prize.

 A panel involving Editorial Board members will judge the applications on the written material provided; applicants will not be required to attend an interview.
 The assessment criteria are: